Wednesday, 15 April 2026

 A Diligent Professional, An Inimitable Family Man and a Devout Man of God

 The God almighty who created man in His own image has a way of blessing every family with outstanding children in the different walks of life.
 Every child is unique in their own way with the innate abilities to standout in one way or the other through their natural distinctive dispositions.
 Odunlami Thoney Omoboye was one person of the people in this category due to his integrated godly ways and accomplishments in his 62 years in the land of the living.
-He was born to the family of Elijah Dada Omoboye in Ejemu compound of Ilero Quarter, Ifaki.
+He was born on October 8, 1963 to the family of Elijah Dada Omoboye in Ejemu compound of Ilero Quarter, Ifaki.
 His octogenarian mother is Mrs Aina Agnes Omoboye, a native of Ifaki-Ekiti.
 Odunlami had his primary education at St Michael's Anglican Primary School, Ifaki-Ekiti in the late 1960s to early 1970s and attended Ifaki Grammar School where he belonged to the 1975 to 1980 set.
 He opted for the medical line to further his education and obtained Registered Nursing Certificate from the Seventh Day School of Nursing, Ile-Ife in Osun-State of Nigeria in 1985.
-He relocated to the United States of America in 1996 where he earned degree in the Bachelor of Science in Nursing (BSN) from the Lehman College, Bronx, New York and went further to obtain Master of Science (M.Sc.) in Clinical Informatics from the New York University (NYU) in 2006.
+He relocated to the United States of America in 1996 where he earned degree in the Bachelor of Science in Nursing (BSN) from the Lehman College, Bronx, New York and went further to obtain Master of Science (M. Sc.) in Clinical Informatics from the New York University (NYU) in 2006.
 He "cut his teeth" in the nursing profession at the Obafemi Awolowo University Teaching Hospital Complex, Ile-Ife where he began his clinical career.
 As a focused and diligent practitioner, not too long after his relocation, he passed the qualifying exams to become a Registered Nurse in the New York.

-He secured employment with the New York City Department of Health where serving the public proficiently and dedicatedly.
+He secured employment with the New York City Department of Health where he served the public proficiently and dedicatedly.
 He worked at HHC Harlem Hospital, New York and HHC Lincoln Hospital in Bronx.
 His kindness by nature manifested significantly while providing bedside care at Bronx Care Hospital.
 He also made his mark in Clinical Informatics as a passionate medical practitioner.

 He was a dotting husband and father